Traditional Joinery Part 2

 Let us keep moving forward with the knowledge gained from part one; the making of and using the tools of joinery: into a wonderful project; the "Occasional Table".

 Somewhat simple but with plenty of area and space of creative expression and chances to design and elaborate on its many opportunities for joinery.
-By identifying our skills we will each individually design a gate (size determined by instructor) on paper, to scale, which we will then take to the forge shop to create.
+By identifying our skills we will each individually design a table base (size determined by instructor) on paper, to scale, which we will then take to the forge shop to create.

 Several refresher demonstrations and further lessons will spawn the motivation needed for students to forge tools and the parts needed to assemble a useful piece for their home or garden.
 Knowledge of basic joinery is expected as a prerequisite or the NESM Joinery Part 1.